Last updated: 10/29/23 | October 29th, 2023

 1. Stay Close to Home

-Though the exotic is always appealing, travel doesn’t have to be about going somewhere far away.
-Travel is the art of exploration and discovery — and that can just as well be nearby.
+Though the “exotic and different” is always appealing, travel doesn’t have to be about going somewhere far away.
+Travel is the art of exploration, discovery and getting out of your comfort zone, all of which can just as well be nearby.
 Find somewhere close to home you haven’t been, get in your car (or better yet, take the bus), and go visit.
 You never know what you’ll come across!

 2. Make Greener Transportation Choices